Manage logs for an HDInsight cluster

 HDInsight logs generated by YARN

-The aggregated logs are not directly readable, as they are written in a TFile binary format indexed by container.
+The aggregated logs aren't directly readable, as they're written in a TFile binary format indexed by container.
 Use the YARN ResourceManager logs or CLI tools to view these logs as plain text for applications or containers of interest.

 YARN CLI tools